 Room Keys and Wristbands

-Like many waterparks, Wilderness has room keys in the form of wristbands.
-This is so convenient when you are doing a lot of swimming.
-The elastic wristbands come in several sizes, so each member of your family will get one that fits.
-They are $40 to replace if you lose one, which scared me a bit.
-In addition to acting as a room key, it can link to your credit card, and you can use it to purchase food or activities throughout the resort.
+Like many water parks, Wilderness uses room keys in the form of wristbands.
+This is really convenient.
+The elastic wristbands come in small, medium, and large, so each member of your family will get one that fits.
+They are $50 to replace if you lose one, which scared me a bit.
+In addition to serving as a room key, you can choose to link some wristbands to your credit card.
+Then you can use it to purchase food or activities throughout the resort.
+You choose whether you want to give the kids access!

-Unfortunately, the fun pass has a separate wristband.
-This is a traditional wristband that is disposable and non-transferable.
+Unfortunately, the Fun Pass has a separate wristband.
+This is a traditional disposable, non-transferable wristband.
 In addition to those two wristbands, we also got arcade cards.
 The rock climb credits are on the arcade cards.
 These were not specific to a person, so if you get a couple of fun passes and one person doesn’t want to climb, they can be used by other people in your group.
-I thought the fun pass was worth the price.
+I thought the Fun Pass was worth the price if you are staying a few nights.
+When we do quick one-night trips, we skip it.
+It’s the same price for one night or many nights.
 If you want more details, check out my price breakdown.

 Shuttle Service around Wilderness